 Overall, the cost of living in Croatia proves refreshingly affordable for many expats, particularly in terms of education and healthcare.
 Zagreb is listed as 159th out of 227 cities on Mercer’s latest Cost of Living survey.

 Primary and secondary schooling in Croatia is free.
 The overall quality of education is excellent and the country boasts high literacy rates.
 Expats also have the option of private or international schools.
 These are mostly concentrated in Zagreb and charge high tuition fees.

 With a spectacular Adriatic coastline as well as thickly forested mountains, Expats in Croatia are treated to a host of leisure activities, from museums and art galleries to hiking and mountain biking.
 The Plitvice lakes are a must-see, with their system of waterfalls cascading into stunningly clear pools.
 Expats can also enjoy their free time by diving or exploring deep caves.

 Croatia is a young country full of potential.
-As such, many new arrivals are willing to ignore the areas where the country falls short and take advantage of the alternative, low-cost lifestyle and natural beauty that this Balkan state has to offer.
+As such, many new arrivals are willing to ignore the areas where the country falls short and take advantage of the low-cost lifestyle and natural beauty that this Balkan state has to offer.
 Expats with a taste for adventure can find myriad exhilarating things to do and see, and the country can make for a brilliant new home.

 Population: About 4.1 million

 Neighbouring countries: Croatia is bordered by Slovenia to the north, Hungary to the northeast, Serbia to the east, Bosnia and Herzegovina to the southeast, Montenegro to the southeast and the Adriatic Sea to the southwest.
 Italy and Croatia also share a maritime border.